folio-org/folio-org.github.io/guidelines/contributing.md

 version set as 0, effectively `2.71.0`.
 This indicates that no bugs have been discovered (yet) and no hotfix releases provided.

+## Naming conventions

+There are guidelines for [Naming conventions](/guidelines/naming-conventions/) of modules, permissions, endpoints, etc.

 ## Coding style

 ### Style conventions